duncanleo/wad2-project/README.md

 ##### Initial Setup
 1. Install PostgreSQL on your system (Windows - installer, Mac - `brew install postgresql && brew services start postgresql && psql -c "CREATE ROLE postgres LOGIN"`)
 2. Copy `.env.example` to `.env`.
 The default value is suitable for development.
+3. Run `yarn install` to install Node.js dependencies
-3. Run `createdb wad2_project_dev` to create a database
+4. Run `createdb wad2_project_dev` to create a database
-4. Run `yarn db:migrate` to migrate the database
+5. Run `yarn db:migrate` to migrate the database

 ### Initialising the database with useful data
 The initdata script contains data useful for the app.
 In this case, it will initialise the database with games that we support.